The Federalists and Anti-Federalists, the First Political Factions of the United States

 - When we consider the spirit of liberty, revolution, and small government are alive and well today, we can say Jefferson and his Anti-Federalists shaped the Democratic spirit of the country.

-- When we consider our divisive political cultural, we can say, “we sure could use another Madison.”
+- When we consider our divisive political cultural, we can say, “we sure could use another Madison, Jefferson, Washington, or Monroe.”

-FACT: The Federalist party controlled the federal government from inception until 1801, when it was overwhelmed by the Democratic-Republican (former Anti-Federalist) opposition led by Thomas Jefferson (the true Republican Party by name starts with Lincoln, while the Republican by action, but Democratic-Republican by name, starts with Jefferson).
+FACT: The Federalist party controlled the federal government from inception until 1801, when it was overwhelmed by the Democratic-Republican (former Anti-Federalist) opposition led by Thomas Jefferson (the true Republican Party by name starts with Lincoln, while the Republican by action, but Democratic-Republican by name, starts with Jefferson; the term Republican is used A LOT in our history).

 TIP: Before Jefferson properly formed the Democratic-Republicans the pressed called the opposition party everything from Anti-Federalists to Democrats, to Republicans, to Democratic-Republicans.
 The naming can be confusing, so whether it is Jefferson, Jackson, Lincoln, FDR, or Reagan, you have to be able to look at party platforms and not names to properly understand the evolutions of parties and platforms (learn more about how the parties switched platforms).